mouhamaadibrahim/Analytics-Research-Projects/README.md

 - **INM**: Handled glioma cell studies and clinical validation.

 #### Methodology Highlights
-- **Data Analysis and Processing**: Led comprehensive data analysis, cleaning, and processing for 50+ experiments, focusing on the impact of different culture environments on glioma cell adhesion under shear stress.
+- **Data Analysis and Processing**: Led comprehensive data analysis, cleaning, and processing for 50+ experiments using Excel, focusing on the impact of different culture environments on glioma cell adhesion under shear stress.
 - **Electrospinning Synthesis**: Created axon-mimicking fibers using electrospinning to simulate neural environments and study cell behavior.
 - **Microfluidic Platform Development**: Integrated shear force generators into the microfluidic system to monitor and analyze single-cell motility.
 - **Cross-Functional Collaboration**: Coordinated fiber analysis, cell culture experiments, and microfluidic design to provide holistic insights into glioma cell migration and adhesion.